Cane Hill, Missouri

 Unincorporated community in Missouri, U.S.

 Cane Hill is an unincorporated community in Cedar County, in the U.S. state of Missouri.

 History

 A post office called Cane Hill was established in 1858, and remained in operation until 1918.
 The community was named for the canebrake harvested near the town site.

+What is remaining of Cane Hill are about 15 homes with residents inside the community.

+Location

+Located south southeast of Stockton MO.
+From Stockton square, drive approximately 3.5 miles south on Missouri highway 39.
+At this point you will reach a junction with Missouri route 215.
+Once turned left onto route 215, the "mile-long bridge," as locals call it, will cross over Stockton Lake around 3.5 miles after the junction.
+Another 5.6 miles later you will come across a small cluster of buildings.
+This is where Cane Hill is located.